JoergBitzer/AudioDevOrga/installReadMe.md

 To prevent to many files cluttering around, start with e new subdirectory e.g. AudioDev

-Inside AudioDev. clone JUCE from https://github.com/juce-framework/JUCE Your directory structure should look like that AudioDev
+Inside AudioDev. clone JUCE (at least Version 6.0.8) from https://github.com/juce-framework/JUCE Your directory structure should look like that AudioDev
     | AudioDevOrga